Lust for Gold

 Lust for Gold is a 1949 American Western film directed by S. Sylvan Simon and starring Ida Lupino and Glenn Ford.
 The film is about the legendary Lost Dutchman gold mine, starring Ford as the "Dutchman" and Lupino as the woman he loves.
 The historical events are seen through a framing device set in the contemporary 1940s.
 It was based on the book Thunder God's Gold by Barry Storm.
 Part of the film was shot on location in Arizona's Superstition Mountains.

 Plot

-In modern times, a newspaper reports that "noted explorer and writer" Floyd Buckley claims to have discovered the location of the lost gold mine.
+In modern times, a newspaper reports that "noted explorer and writer" Floyd Buckley claims to have discovered the location of the Lost Dutchman gold mine.
 He is approached by Barry Storm, who believes he has some claim to it, as the Dutchman was his grandfather.
 Buckley brushes him off, but when he heads into the Superstition Mountains, Storm secretly follows him.